emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 ## Microsoft Exchange

-The Energy Logserver accepts data from the Microsoft Exchange services using the Filebeat agent.
+The ITRS Log Analytics accepts data from the Microsoft Exchange services using the Filebeat agent.

 To identify and collect events from Microsoft Exchange services, is nessery to set correct path do logs in Filebeat configuration file.